 It can be tempting to be defensive and immediately respond to the feedback.
 Do your best to only listen and then ask if you can take some time to reflect on their feedback and follow-up at a later date.
 If you receive feedback that you do not agree with, this will allow you time to ask someone else you trust to weigh in on the topic.
 This is a very vulnerable process so take your time and talk to as many people as you can.

 Now that you have read through the tips, your next step is making your list of trusted people and reaching out to ask to schedule a feedback conversation.
 Your AthLife Advisor is available to help determine who you can target and the questions you can ask.
-It can be a difficult process to get critical feedback but the insights you will gain are worth it and will set you up for success in 2019!
+It can be a difficult process to get critical feedback but the insights you will gain are worth it and will set you up for success in the year ahead!